liandy0127/CS4782-Neural-ODE/README.md

 We focus on reproducing three key results from the original paper:
 - **ODE-Net Classification**: Neural ODEs are shown to be competitive with ResNet for image classification tasks, specifically MNIST.
 - **CNF Two-Moon Transformation**: Demonstrates the use of Continuous Normalizing Flows (CNF) for density estimation.
-- **Latent ODE Spiral Reconstruction**: Reconstructs spirals from irregularly sampled data, showcasing the potential of Neural ODEs for continuous-time modeling.
+- **Latent ODE Spiral Reconstruction**: Reconstructs spirals and chirp sinusoids from irregularly sampled data, showcasing the potential of Neural ODEs for continuous-time modeling.

 ## 3. GitHub Contents
 This repository contains the following key directories and files: